Archive

 Structural Engineering Department: Yoji Ishibashi

-Construction Supervision Megatruss achieves unprecedented precision
+Construction Supervision: Megatruss achieves unprecedented precision

-Construction Department: Yuji Nakajo
+Engineering Department Yuji Nakajo

 Featured GINZA KABUKIZA